-It is not the gateway on the left, which is manned by armed police and is the Castle exit.
+It is not the gateway on the left, which is manned by armed police and is the Castle exit:

 At the Admission Centre there are four routes:

 If you wish to purchase a ticket join the queue for the next available till.
 The different ticket options are:

 Visitors will be asked to walk through a metal detecting arch.
-The metal detecting arch makes a loud noise if it detects something metal.
+The arch makes a loud noise if it detects something metal.
 If that happens, staff will use a hand-held detector and wave it around your body to find out what set-off the alarm.
-The detector should not touch your body.
+The detector normally does not touch your body.

 Once you have passed through security and collected your belongings you go outside into a courtyard.
-After you have exited the Security Hall there are steps going down which can be difficult to see.
+There are steps going down which can be difficult to see.

 Outside there are a number of options:

-1. Audio Tour:
+1. Multimedia Tour:

 The tour tells you about the history of the Castle, the role of The Queen and a number of the works of art displayed in the State Apartments.
-You can stop and restart the audio tour at any point.
-If you listen to all of the tour it will take you about 90 minutes.
-The audio tour can be used with or without headphones.
+The tour uses audio and video.
+You can stop and restart the tour at any point.
+The tour lasts about 90 minutes.
+The device can be used with or without headphones.
 If used without, you should hold it like a mobile phone.

 2. Guided Precinct Tour Meeting Point: